KIMGEONUNG/VGGAN-Inspection/README.md

 Vector Quantized Generative Adversarial Network (VGGAN) achieves a performant fusion architecture of CNN and Transformer, now become an prevalent backbone network.
 In this work, Let's inspect the details of VQGAN and get some insights to reproduce Unicolor.

+## Refactoring

+- Enhance logging system
+  - Add clamp logger
+  - Fix the orders of validation data
+  - Find proper way to show all conditions

+## Experiments

+- Implement GUI for recolorization
+    - Implement GUI for recolorization

 ## Fast links

 - [Reproduce Memo](#reproduce-memo)